edwardkopp/qmk-stuff/README.md

-After adding your keymap details to `keyboards.json`, you can run `main.py` and execute the command `update <label>`, where `<label>` is the label of your keymap, to copy keymap files from the QMK firmware directory to an automatically created keymap directory within this repository.
+After adding your keymap details to `keyboards.json`, you can run `main.py` and execute the command `update <label>`, where `<label>` is the label of your keymap, to copy keymap files from the QMK firmware repository in the user's home directory.